Skip to content

 Module: core.auth.csrf

-Validates CSRF tokens on all state-changing HTTP methods (POST, PUT, DELETE, PATCH).
+Validates CSRF tokens on all state-changing HTTP methods (POST, PUT, DELETE, PATCH) using an OWASP signed double-submit cookie (v2.0.0).
+The middleware is stateless — it does not read or write the session for CSRF purposes.
 Full details in Security.

 Parameter Type Default Description